Search

 The inaccessible boot device error is one of the common BSOD errors discussed on Windows 10 technical forums and community websites.
 This section answers some of the specifically asked user queries on these forums.

-A1.
 There could be several reasons for the error, including corrupted or outdated drivers, malware, corruption in Windows registry files, RAM corruption, BIO issues, power outage, hardware issues, etc.

-A2.
 The error indicates that Windows has lost access to the system partition during the startup process, due to which it is unable to boot.

-A3.
 Ensure that you run any procedures after booting Windows in Safe mode, as the error hinders normal booting.
 Also, it is advised to seek expert help if you are not comfortable running the troubleshooting methods.

 About The Author

-Mansi
+Mansi Verma linkdin

-Mansi Verma is a Technology Writer at Stellar®.
-She is a Tech enthusiast, holding over 7 years of experience in Data Recovery, IoT, Artificial Intelligence, and the Robotics technology domain.
-She loves researching and providing DIY solutions and tips & tricks to solve Windows technical issues.
-In her spare time, she likes reading novels, and poetry.
-She also enjoys traveling and trekking.
+Mansi Verma is a Senior Technology Writer at Stellar®.
+She is a Tech enthusiast, holding over a decade of experience in technical writing.
+She writes guides, articles, blogs and tips on Data Recovery, IoT, Artificial Intelligence, and Robotics.
+She loves providing DIY solutions to solve various Windows system related issues.
+In her spare time, she likes reading her favorite novels, and writing poetry.
+She is also an avid traveller.

-Leave a comment Cancel reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *